What is a Business Plan?

 Getting Help Writing a Business Plan

-NY FarmNet (www.nyfarmnet.org) has business plan writing publications in addition to several farm counselors throughout the state who offer free and confidential help on any topic of concern, including finances, farm changes, farm transfer, natural disaster, personal stress, family communication, and marital conflict.
+- NY FarmNet and NY FarmLink – www.nyfarmnet.org and http://www.newyorkfarmlink.org/ New York FarmLink maintains a database of farms available for sale or rent in addition to farmers who are seeking business partners to join or gain equity in their business.
+New York FarmNet has business plan writing publications in addition to several farm counselors throughout the state who offer free and confidential help on any topic of concern, including: finances, farm changes, farm transfer, natural disaster, personal stress, family communication, and marital conflict.

-The New York State Small Business Development Center (www.nyssbdc.org) is a network of 23 regional centers delivering business counseling and training free of charge to New Yorkers who want to start a business or improve the performance of an existing business.
+- New York State Small Business Development Center – www.nyssbdc.org A network of 23 regional centers delivering business counseling and training free of charge to New Yorkers who want to start a business or improve the performance of an existing business.

-The New York State License Center Business Wizard website (https://www.its.ny.gov/nys-license-center-business-wizard) will help you find the New York State business permits you may need.
+- New York State Online Permit Assistance – http://www.nys-permits.org/ This site will help you find the New York State business permits you may need.

-The Empire State Development’s Entrepreneurial Assistance Program (http://www.empire.state.ny.us/BusinessPrograms/EAP.html) is part of New York State’s economic development agency and has 9 centers across the state to provide specialized help to women, minority group members and persons with disabilities who are starting or operating an early stage business.
+- Empire State Development’s Entrepreneurial Assistance Program – http://www.empire.state.ny.us/BusinessPrograms/EAP.html or 1-800-STATE NY Part of New York State’s economic development agency, they have 9 centers across the state to provide specialized help to women, minority group members and persons with disabilities who are starting or operating an early stage businesses.

-The Federal Small Business Association (https://www.sba.gov/offices/district/ny/new-york) is a federal agency with offices throughout the state providing counseling services and loan guarantees.
+- Federal Small Business Administration – www.sba.gov/ny Federal agency with offices throughout the state providing counseling services and loan guarantees.
 They have a special emphasis area to work with women, minorities, veterans, and businesses involved in international trade.

-SCORE (www.score.org) is a non-profit organization offering free advice and training using experienced volunteers.
-Check their website for chapters in your area.
+- SCORE “Counselors to America’s Small Business” – www.score.org SCORE is a nonprofit organization offering free advice and training using experienced volunteers.
+Check the website for chapters in your area.